ryanozy/inf2004-team42/README.md

 - Ryan Ong Zhi Yong (2201186)

 ## Introduction
 Welcome to Team 42's Github Repository for the Robot Car Project in INF2004 Embedded Systems Programming.
 The team consists of the four of us as mentioned above, this README.md will briefly explain the project and its features.
 The Robot Car utilises a Raspberry Pico W, a L298N Motor Driver Module, 2 X Motor, a GY-511 Magnetometer, 2 X IR Speed Sensing Module, 3 X IR Line Tracking Module, a HCSR04 Ultrasonic Sensor Module.
-The GP Pin Out List is also provided for your ease, as well as a block diagram, flowchart and a data flow diagram.
+The GP Pin Out List is also provided for your ease, as well as a block diagram, flowchart and data flow diagram.

+## Objectives
+This project aimed to get the robotic car to map a maze, find the shortest path and afterwards navigate it.
+Unfortunately, the program does not function as expected.
+The directory of this project is split into the deliverables for Week 10, 13 and 14.
+1. The driver submission (Week 10) is stored in the ***driver*** directory.
+2. The partial integration (Week 13) is stored in the ***implementation*** directory.
+3. The full demonstration (Week 14) is stored in the ***implementation_v2*** directory.
+(This is our group's best attempt at integrating the mapping and navigation algorithm whilst refactoring the partial integration code)

 ## GP Pin Out List
 1. Motor Left PWM - GP15